BorneNeedsHelp/lowerlvl/lowerlvl/README.md

 `replicate_mouse()` replicates mouse data.
-You may need permission from `Settings > Privacy & Security > Accessibility`. `type` can be in range of 1 - 7 (1 is left mouse down, 2 right mouse down, 3 is left mouse up, 4 is right mouse down, 5 is mouse moved, 6 is left mouse dragged, 7 is right mouse dragged).
+You may need permission from `Settings > Privacy & Security > Accessibility`. `type` can be in range of 1 - 7 (1 is left mouse down, 2 right mouse down, 3 is left mouse up, 4 is right mouse up, 5 is mouse moved, 6 is left mouse dragged, 7 is right mouse dragged).
 `posx and posy` is mouse coordinates.

 `replicate_mouse()` on `pyobjc_code.py` is the exact same.